-creating a special unit to investigate CRSV, training dozens of prosecutors in survivor-centered approaches, and establishing additional supports for victims and witnesses of war crimes.
+The Ukraine's GPO has taken steps to improve how it works with survivors of sexual violence, including creating a special unit to investigate CRSV, training dozens of prosecutors in survivor-centered approaches, and establishing additional supports for victims and witnesses of war crimes.
 However, organizations supporting victims say much more needs to be done to help prosecutors, police, and other government officials improve how they work with survivors of CRSV and other gender-based violence.
 This is especially true in cases involving victims at greater risk of experiencing prejudice or stigma, such as LGBTIQ+ people.

 Legal reforms would also help promote accountability for gender crimes as well as support for survivors and witnesses.
-Ukrainian legal experts say that conflict-related sexual violence is not sufficiently defined in Ukrainian law to prosecute it effectively.
-Though Ukraine recently ratified the Rome Statute,8 it has not fully integrated its provisions into its domestic legal code, including provisions related to gender persecution.9
+Ukrainian legal experts say that conflictrelated sexual violence is not sufficiently defined in Ukrainian law to prosecute it effectively.
+Though Ukraine recently ratified the Rome Statute,° it has not fully integrated its provisions into its domestic legal code, including provisions related to gender persecution.

 In positive news, legislation just passed in the Verkhovna Rada, Ukraine's parliament, that would address some of these issues.
-Expected to be in effect in the first half of 2025, it would codify a legal definition of CRSV in the context of the Russian invasion, by listing numerous acts such as rape, forced pregnancy, forced nudity, sexual exploitation, genital mutilation and others; and would set up a system of urgent interim reparations for CRSV survivors.10 a dozen organizations working with survivors.
-These include organizations focused on women and girls, LGBTIQ+ people, and war crimes documentation.
+Expected to be in effect in the first half of 2025, it would codify a legal definition of CRSV in the context of the Russian invasion, by listing numerous acts such as rape, forced pregnancy, forced nudity, sexual exploitation, genital mutilation and others; and would set up a system of urgent interim reparations for CRSV survivors.